 The entertainment came in thanks to her accent.
 I never quite figured it out, but it was almost like the word “law” was a rock and her mouth was a rock tumbler that whirled it all around before it hit my ears.
 I found it fantastic!

 The enlightenment I can’t quite pinpoint either, or at least pinpoint in a blog post that will ultimately end in tomatoes.
 So I’ll start with a question.
 Do I believe in the law of attraction?
 I don’t know yet.
 But I can say with certainty that I believe positive thoughts breed positive energy.

 I have gone through phases where I could best be described as a habitual complainer.
 Instead of rainbows and puppy dogs, it was work sucks, love stinks, cash flow is non-existent, can’t catch a break, blah, blah, blah.
 Life was rotten tomatoes.

 When I finally stopped with all the negativity, I realized it was really no harder to think positive than it was to think negative.
 The energy, whether it negative or positive, kept humming right along.
 Is my life all peaches and cream now?
 No, but positive thoughts buoy me along the current, whereas negative thoughts kept me fighting upstream against it.

 The Saturday after I finished listening to “The Secret”, I went to a garage sale where I found the print version for sale.
 I gave the seller fifty cents and brought it home.
-But not before I went to another sale and bought the trifle dish I wanted so desperately after seeing an Instagram of the trifle my cousin Ashlee rocked.
+But not before I went to another sale and bought the trifle dish I wanted so desperately after seeing a picture of the trifle my cousin Ashlee rocked.
 Then I told the universe I would really like to find a sand dollar, and I found a sand dollar.